WSU-kduncan/f23cicd-Mechree/README.md

 Docker Repo: [Mechree's Docker Repository](https://hub.docker.com/repository/docker/mechree/ceg3120-images/general "Docker Repository Link")

 # Project Overview
-- The purpose of this project to is to become familair with creating and utilizing containers using the software Docker Desktop on the command line, implementing and practice versioning, the use of webhooks, and AWS.
+- The purpose of this project to is to become familair with creating and utilizing containers using the software Docker Desktop on the command line, implementing and practice versioning, and the use of webhooks for continuous deployment with AWS.

 ![Project5process](Project5.png "process")